Ionkwakiohkwaró:ron Tribal Administration Building

 The Corporate Compliance Policy, which is a key element of the program, serves as a guiding standard of an internal system of checks and balances designed to enhance the responsibility of the Tribe to better serve the needs of the Akwesasne community - including youth and families; as well as tribal employees, contractors, and vendors.
 Oversight of the policy is entrusted to the Corporate Compliance Officer and the Corporate Compliance Committee, who ensures its universal implementation and adherence within the organization.

-It is the obligation of each SRMT employee to uphold the standards set forth in the policy and report any suspected violations of waste, fraud or abuse.
+It is the obligation of each SRMT employee to uphold the standards set forth in the policy and report any suspected violations of waste, fraud, abuse and filing of false claims, including Medicaid and Medicare.
 By doing so, employees will further promote the Tribe's commitment to compliance, integrity, and helping build a better a better tomorrow.